ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 will only take effect when the underlying stack supports sending keep-alive packet.
 Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.
 The special value
-`Disabled` means that this timeout is not scheduled to happen, and does not request the transport system to send keep-alive packets.
+`Default` means that this timeout will use the default for the selected transport.
 A value greater than {{conn-timeout}} will disable sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}